ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

   - An option to buy preconfigured machines
   - You have to physically prepare, maintain, and potentially troubleshoot the machine

 Both options have different advantages summed up above.
-If you are looking for a cloud solution, in addition to many traditional cloud computing providers, there are also services focused on deploying nodes, for example:
+If you are looking for a cloud solution, in addition to many traditional cloud computing providers, there are also services focused on deploying nodes.
+For example:

 - [QuikNode](https://www.quiknode.io/),
 - [Blockdaemon](https://blockdaemon.com),